Auschwitz-Birkenau State Museum: Liberation day anniversaries

-The 50th anniversary of the liberation ceremony was held in Auschwitz I in 1995.
-About a thousand ex-prisoners attended it.
+In 1995, the 50th anniversary of the liberation ceremony was held in Auschwitz I, with approximately one thousand ex-prisoners in attendance.
 In 1996, Germany made 27 January, the day of the liberation of Auschwitz, the official day for the commemoration of the victims of National Socialism.
-Countries that have also adopted similar memorial days include Denmark (Auschwitz Day), Italy (Memorial Day), and Poland (Memorial Day for the Victims of Nazism).
+Countries that have adopted similar memorial days include Denmark (Auschwitz Day), Italy (Memorial Day), and Poland (Memorial Day for the Victims of Nazism).

 A commemoration was held for the 70th anniversary of the liberation in 2015.
 On the 78th anniversary of the camp's liberation in 2023, the Russian delegation to Poland was not invited, due to the country's invasion of Ukraine.